Semantic keywords help your content be discovered more easily by Google and other search engines

 main k**words, related se**ches, grea**, ls* ke**ords, long t*il k**words, se**ch en*ine, tar**ted keyword, rela*ed ke*word, high q*ality, cre*te co**ent, se**ntic rel*ed key*rds, se* stra**gy, sem**tic k*word res*arch, keyw**d den*ties, bl*g po*ts, co*e key**rds, sem**tic in**xing, la**nt se**ntic in**xing ls*, sem**tic s*rch, soc*al**edia

-If you check this article carefully, you will see the occurrences of the recommended semantic keywords I have used.
+If you check this article carefully, you will see the occurrences of the recommended semantic keywords I have used to help increase search visibility.

 Great for blog posts, but how can I use LSI keywords for a book description?